dlce-eva/dlce-eva/doc/cldf_for_dummies.md

 CLDF for dummies
 ================
-Hedvig Skirgård, Johannes Englisch and Robert Forkel 2023-11-30
+Hedvig Skirgård, Christoph Rzymski and Robert Forkel 2023-11-30

 # CLDF for dummies